 31. Describe the working of an AC generator with the help of a labelled circuit diagram.
 What changes must be made in the arrangement to convert it to a DC generator?

-Faraday’s law electromagnetic induction states that whenever a conductor moves in a magnetic field EMF gets induced across the conductor.
+Faraday’s law of electromagnetic induction states that whenever a conductor moves in a magnetic field EMF gets induced across the conductor.
 If the close path is provided to the conductor, induced emf causes current to flow in the circuit.

 Let the conductor coil ABCD is placed in a magnetic field.
 The direction of magnetic flux will be form N pole to S pole.
 The coil is connected to slip rings, and the load is connected through brushes resting on the slip rings.

-Consider the case 1 from the above figure.
+Consider case 1 from the above figure.
 The coil is rotating clockwise, in this case, the direction of induced current can be given by Fleming’s right-hand rule, and it will be along A-B-C-D.

 As the coil is rotating clockwise, after half of the time period, the position of the coil will be as in the second case of the above figure.
-In this case, the direction of the induced current according to Fleming’s right-hand rule will be along D-C-B-A. It shows that the direction of the current changes after half of the time period, that means we get an alternating current.
+In this case, the direction of the induced current, according to Fleming’s right-hand rule will be along D-C-B-A. It shows that the direction of the current changes after half of the time period, which means we get an alternating current.